Why use adhesive to hold your wooden stair parts together?

 What is an adhesive?

-A popular alternative to screws and nails, an adhesive is a type of bonding substance that securely glues stair parts into place.
+A popular alternative to screws and nails, an adhesive is a type of bonding substance suitable for securely glueing stair parts into place.
 It's used to install new staircases or replace old parts that are no longer fit for purpose.
+Wood glues can be made from various materials, including PVA, polyurethane or silane.

 Stair parts that can be suitably fixed into place using wood glues or adhesives include: